 There are a lot of different personality tests you can do but keep it simple at this stage.Download Personality Guide with Free Test Link

 Making sure the right people are selected to offer the role to.
-Our online search and directory www.vaplacements.com gives you the ability to browse profiles of existing virtual assistants with the skills you require.
-Before you make the search, develop a brief so that you know what you need and who will work best for you.
-In the brief include:
+Our online search and directory, www.vaplacements.com, gives you the ability to browse virtual assistant profiles and skills.
+Before searching, have an idea of what you need and who will work best for you.
+Create a brief to include:

-In this sample brief we have given you a detailed brief for a virtual assistant who is helping you to get your website to a higher ranking in Google Search and to generate leads using social media.
+In this sample brief we have given you instructions for a virtual assistant, who is helping you to get your website to a higher ranking in Google Search.
+In addition the virtual assistant will also generate leads using social media.